solo-io/squash-vscode/docs/example-app-kubernetes.md

 $ kubectl create -f microservice.yml
 ```

-if you have the kubernets vscode extention, you run the command "Kubernetes Create" while the manifest file is open.
+If you have the kubernetes vscode extention, you can run the command "Kubernetes Create" while the manifest file is open.

 ## Debug
 In VS Code, issue the command "Squash: Attach to container":